terravoz/findit/web/sites/all/modules/contrib/advancedqueue/README.txt

 hook_advanced_queue_info() in which a processing callback (worker) must be declared.
 This callback will receive the item being processed and process it.
-Enable the "Advacned-queue example" module to see it in action.
+Enable the "Advanced-queue example" module to see it in action.

 Note that by default the "poor-man's" processing via cron is enabled, as it allows site builders to start with the non-scalable and later on, more advanced